fuse-box/fuse-box/docs/monorepo.md

 ## Configuring project

-You project `homeDir` must be set the root of the parent repository.
+You project `homeDir` must be set to the root of the parent repository.
 For example having the file structure

 ```
 - monorepo